 Yasuhide Ito (b.
-7 December 1960, Hamamatsu City, Shizuoka Prefecture, Japan) is a Japanese composer.
+7 December 1960, Hamamatsu City, Shizuoka Prefecture, Japan) is a Japanese composer and educator.

 Ito's lectures about Japanese band music at WASBE in 1995 (Hamamatsu) and 1997 (Austria) have had a great influence on the band world.
 Besides his composition career, Ito is well-known as an author and translator.
 He has written "Kangakki no Meikyoku Meienso" ("The Masterpieces and Great Performances of Wind Instruments") and translated Frank Erickson's "Arranging for the Concert Band."
 He teaches at Tokyo University of Fine Arts and Music, Sakuyo Music College and Tokyo Conservatoire Shobi.
 In addition, he is the regular conductor of the Tsukuba University Band.